Published On: January 6th, 2025

 Once the whole show’s melted, add the essential oil (if using) and a pinch of turmeric for beautiful extra colour.
 But not too much — you don’t want to turn your skin Oompa Loompa orange.

-Recycled tins, ready for filling.
+Recycled tins, ready for filling with calendula salve.

 Pour the mixture in and watch as each pot cools, hardens and changes colours right before your very eyes.